Government Shutdown Travel Impact

 Official Department of Defense (DoD) Travel Feed

-Live feed of verified DoD travel information from the Defense Travel Management Office (DTMO).
-This covers policy for official and mission-critical travel.
+Live feed of verified information from the Defense Travel Management Office (DTMO) covering policy and official travel guidance for DoD personnel.

 Loading official DoD travel updates…